-Sisterland is a tale about identical twin sisters with hidden gifts.
-Growing up in St Louis with a hostile, depressed mother and an ineffectual father, Violet and Kate have eerie dreams and premonitions that they call their “senses”.
+Sisterland is a modern American tale about identical twin sisters with hidden gifts.
+Growing up in 80s St Louis with a hostile, depressed mother and an ineffectual father, Violet and Kate had eerie dreams and premonitions that they called their “senses”.

-The sisters take divergent paths through adulthood: Kate – the novel’s narrator – has taken the conventional route in life, living with her husband and their children in the suburbs, whereas Violet is a proud, rebellious misfit, earning a crust as a psychic and medium.
+Now in the present day, the sisters have taken divergent paths through adulthood; Kate – the sole narrator – has taken the conventional route in life, living with her husband and their two small children in the suburbs.
+By contrast, Violet is a proud, rebellious misfit, who uses her gifts to earn a crust as a psychic and medium.

-After a minor earthquake strikes, Violet has a premonition of a catastrophic follow-up.
-When she announces the date in a television interview, she becomes an overnight media sensation.
-The ensuing international attention rocks Kate’s domestic life and the siblings’ already tense relationship.
+When a minor earthquake strikes, Violet has a premonition of a catastrophic follow-up.
+After she announces the date in a television interview, she becomes an overnight media sensation, with the ensuing international attention rocking Kate’s carefully constructed domestic life and already tense relationship with her twin sister.

-Kate’s abilities are an innate part of her, and are presented as matter-of-fact.
-These extrasensory flashes are a blessing for the reader, as they help break up Kate’s mundane adult life and judgmental inner voice.
-As someone who enjoyed the extreme introspection of Sittenfeld’s other, rather similar heroines, Kate is irritatingly priggish.
+The extrasensory flashes prove to be a blessing, as they help break up Kate’s mundane home life and her judgmental inner voice.
+As someone who enjoyed the extreme introspection of Sittenfeld’s earlier, really quite similar heroines, Kate is irritatingly priggish.

 Again Sittenfeld explores the intricacies of female relationships with an alarming – almost spooky – perceptiveness.
 Then there’s Kate’s friendship with fellow stay-at-home parent Hank, who is married to Courtney, who in turn is a colleague of Kate’s geologist husband.
 Given Vi’s antics, things get pretty awkward between the two couples, with Courtney subtly ratcheting up the sarcasm and cutting remarks.